kkinsey01/kkinsey01/README.md

-- 👋 Hi, I’m @kkinsey01
+- 👋 Hi, I’m Kyler Kinsey
-- 👀 I’m interested in ... learning to program in Java, Python, and developing website
+- 👀 I’m interested in ... learning to program in Java, Python, and developing websites
 - 🌱 I’m currently learning ...
-Web Development
+Web Development and Software Development
 - 💞️ I’m looking to collaborate on ... not sure yet
 - 📫 How to reach me ... email me at kylerkinsey01@gmail.com